... LIVE

 On a $35,000 vehicle, TT&L adds about 6.6% to your total out-of-pocket cost.
 For a $20,000 vehicle, total TT&L is approximately $1,365.
 For a $50,000 vehicle, approximately $3,320.

 If you buy a used car from a private seller in Texas, you pay sales tax on the higher of what you actually paid or the vehicle’s Standard Presumptive Value.
-The SPV is set by the Texas DMV based on 80% of regional dealer transaction prices for that make, model, year, and mileage.
-If you bought a vehicle for $18,000 but its SPV is $22,000, you pay 6.25% on $22,000 ($1,375) — not on $18,000 ($1,125).
-That’s $250 more than you might expect.
+The SPV is set by the Texas DMV at 80% of regional dealer transaction prices.
+If you bought a vehicle for $18,000 but the SPV is $22,000, you pay 6.25% on $22,000 ($1,375) — not on $18,000 ($1,125).
+That’s $250 more than you expected.
+Always look up the SPV at txdmv.gov before finalizing any private party purchase.
+It takes 30 seconds and is free.

 What Changed in 2025 — The Inspection Replacement Fee

 As of January 1, 2025, Texas eliminated mandatory safety inspections for non-commercial passenger vehicles under House Bill 3297.
 The old $7 inspection fee was replaced with an Inspection Program Replacement Fee.
 For initial registration (first time or after a lapse), you pay $16.75 which covers two years.
-For annual renewal, you pay $7.50 per year going forward.
+For annual renewal, you pay $7.50 per year.
 If you’re in one of the 17 emissions counties (Dallas-Fort Worth, Houston metro), you still need a separate emissions test — that runs $11.50 to $20.

 Texas TT&L Fee Breakdown by Vehicle Price